ROS introduction

 </launch>

-Next, close all consoles and nodes that are already running, go to new terminal and, if working on ROSbot, type in:
+Next, close all consoles and nodes that are already running, go to new terminal and run:

 roslaunch tutorial_1.launch